learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 So according to the campus manager, the average class size is 27.
 This makes a lot of sense looking at the calculation above.
-We can plot a PMF function based on above findings for inspections.
+We can plot a PMF function based on our findings for inspections.

 ```python